fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * async.js
   * point-free
   * _Questions for each library_:
-    * Is this library fits for definition of combinatory?
+    * Does this library fit the definition of combinatory?
-    * Is some part of the library can be considered as combinatory?
+    * Can any part of the library considered combinatory?
-    * Is some part of the library cannot be considered as combinators — why?
+    * Is there a part in the library that can't be considered combinatory?
+Why?
     * What are primitives and combinators in the interface of the library?

 ### Resources: